ContrastingSounds/fast-hub/README.md

 Simple Looker Action Hub using Python + FastAPI.
 Includes SendGrid for emails.

 # To use
 Requites Python 3.6+.
 I haven't tested this for deployment yet.
-This might work for you, too:
+After cloning the repo, this might work for you, too:

 1. `python3 -m venv .venv`
 2. `source .venv/bin/activate`